 Consider too, what will happen to your story with a main character who has a lot of dominance with only hints of prestige, like rebel John (Judd Nelson) of The Breakfast Club, and Mark Zuckerberg of The Social Network.

 If your global genre happens to be War or Performance, a Status internal genre for your protagonist could be a great fit.
 Performance and War share the Esteem level of the Gas Gauge of Need with Status and make natural genre bedfellows.
 (Consider the great Performance stories Rocky, Billy Elliot, and Big Night, which all have Status internal genres.
+My favorite combination is Status and Society.
+You can learn more about the Society Genre and how it compliments and differs from Status by reading Secrets of the Society Genre.

 Find and absorb as many Status stories as you can.
 I’ve offered a few suggestions here.
 You’ll think of more by remembering tales of enterprising young go-getters, social-climbing wannabes, pitiable losers, or uncompromising heroes.
 Remember, too, that plenty of status stories are comedies.